gautamramk/NVMLib/src_c_new/README.md

 * Make sure where ever there is `pointer` or `struct` as return type or argument type, they are passed correctly, i.e check `by-value` and `by-memory`.

-* Make sure to move all the `storage variables` into `.c` files or atleast make sure there are no collisions, i.e same global variable should not be initialised at two `.c` files.
+* Make sure to move all the `storage variables` into `.c` files or atleast make sure there are no collisions, i.e same global variable should not be initialised at two `.c` files.  --- DONE

+* Generate documentation using `Doxygen` --- DONE